DanielleYasso/where-the-truck/README.md

 	<li>Provides routing and times/distances to food trucks</li>
 	<li>Displays Yelp ratings and links to Yelp pages for each truck</li>
 	<li>Displays timestamp data for when a truck's location was updated</li>
-	<li>Shows upvotes and downvotes for location accuracy for each truck</li>
+	<li>Shows upvotes and downvotes on the accuracy of each truck's current location</li>
 </ul>

 <h4>Users can:</h4>